nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - Duplicate telegram handle is not allowed since each student has a unique telegram handle.
 - Duplicate names, scores and addresses are allowed.
-- Nus email must be e followed by 7 digits.
+- Nus email must be e followed by 7 digits for the local name and have the domain name @u.nus.edu only.
 - Telegram handle must be minimum 5 characters and maximum 32 characters.
+It can only contain alphanumeric characters and underscores.
+- Name has a maximum of 70 characters.

 Format: `add n/NAME telegram/TELEGRAM_HANDLE e/NUS_EMAIL score/SCORE a/ADDRESS`

 Examples:

-* `add n/Bellman telegram/97482842 e/e1234567@u.nus.edu score/100 a/311, Clementi Ave 2, #02-25`
+* `add n/Bellman telegram/IamBellmanFord e/e1234567@u.nus.edu score/100 a/311, Clementi Ave 2, #02-25`

 <div id='deleting-student'></div>